 Caitlin Hernandez (Masters in Special Education, ’16) contributed an essay to the anthology Firsts: Coming of Age Stories by People with Disabilities.
 Blind since birth, Hernandez teaches elementary-school special education in San Francisco.

 Mahelet Gezachew (B.A., ’18) is on her way to a successful career in the film industry.
-Just before graduating, Gezachew, who majored in communications and minored in Africana studies, was accepted into the internship program of the Evolve Entertainment Fund, an initiative created by Los Angeles Mayor Eric Garcetti and director Ava Marie Duvernay to boost diversity in show business.
-After a four-month stint with the production company Anonymous Content, Gezachew landed a position as a film and television development intern with Hello Sunshine, Reese Witherspoon’s all-women media company dedicated to female authorship across all storytelling platforms.
+Just before graduating, Gezachew, who majored in Communication Studies and minored in Africana Studies, was accepted into the internship program of the Evolve Entertainment Fund, an initiative founded by Los Angeles Mayor Eric Garcetti and Director Ava Duvernay to provide young Angelenos access and resources into the show business.
+She was offered a position with the production company Anonymous Content as an activism intern, and after four months she narrowed her interests to film and television development and landed a position as a development intern with Hello Sunshine, Reese Witherspoon's anchored media brand dedicated to female authorships across all storytelling platforms.
+She then served as an executive assistant at the Walt Disney Company in Marketing Partnerships.

 Dorothy Grace Boyajian (A.B., ’51) taught in the San Mateo-Foster City Elementary School District for 53 years.
 She was inducted into the San Mateo County Women’s Hall of Fame in 1987, and a San Mateo County honor — the Dorothy Boyajian Honored-Teacher Award — is named after her.
 She retired in 2004.